prisma/ecosystem-tests/README.md

 ### Projects and Tests

-The ecosystem tests are defined in `.github/workflows/test.yaml` and `.github/workflows/optional-test.yaml`, and the test projects live in folder of form `foo/bar` in this repository.
+The tests are defined in `.github/workflows/test.yaml` and `.github/workflows/optional-test.yaml`, and the test projects live in folder of form `foo/bar` in this repository.
 Each `foo` has one or multiple jobs in the GitHub Actions Workflows, and the `bar`s are part of the matrix per job.

 All of the jobs run `.github/scripts/test-project.sh`, which then executes the test project.